The Q Program provides employment opportunities for youth aged

 - Employment certification: We assist youth to obtain a Social Insurance Number, British Columbia identification, and other relevant employment certification such as Workplace Hazardous Materials Information System (WHMIS), FoodSafe, Forklift Operator’s licenses, and First Aid.

 - Life skills training: We provide youth with information and opportunities to practice skills in areas such as food preparation, cooking and budgeting.
-We assist them with grocery shopping and banking requirements (how to open a bank account), and to use public transit.
+We assist them with getting their personal identification number such as SIN number, birth certificate and BC identification; banking requirements (how to open a bank account); and to use public transit.

 - Work experience: We seek out local employers who have the capacity and capability to provide meaningful employment opportunities to the youth we serve.
 To encourage youth to develop the expected workplace skills and ethics, employers complete a performance review checklist.